Jerome Davis (sociologist): Academia

 In 1928, Davis was a member of the American Society for Cultural Relations with Russia, part of VOKS (Russian "Vsesoiuznoe Obshchestvo Kul'turnoi Sviazi s zagranitsei" — Всесоюзное общество культурной связи с заграницей, All-Union Society for Cultural Relations with Foreign Countries).

 When he did not receive tenure at Yale, the decision was controversial and was widely believed to be a result of his socialism.
 The National Education Association, the American Federation of Labor, and the American Association of University Professors investigated the case.
-Yale denied permission to US Supreme Court Justice Ferdinand Pecora and US Senator Gerald P. Nye to speak on campus for fear of their support for Davis.
+Yale denied permission to New York Supreme Court Justice Ferdinand Pecora and US Senator Gerald P. Nye to speak on campus for fear of their support for Davis.

 American Federation of Teachers

 From 1936 to 1939, Davis served as president of the American Federation of Teachers (AFT).
 During his second term (1936–1937), Davis joined Lovestoneites and others in trying to lead the AFT out of the AFL and into the Congress of Industrial Organizations (CIO).
 However, the Communist Party USA, although it supported the CIO as a policy, itself did not want certain AFL unions like the AFT to leave, because the CPUSA might lose influence in the AFL.

 In the late 1930s, Davis (along with Denis Nowell Pritt, Upton Sinclair, Bertolt Brecht, Lion Feuchtwanger, and others) defended the Moscow Trials of the Stalin purge era in the Soviet Union from critics.
 Davis claimed that, as a former Chairman of the Legislative Commission on Jails in the State of Connecticut, he had seen hundreds of criminals confess based on overwhelming evidence against them.
 He compared that experience to the confessions given by defendants in the Moscow Trials.
 He did note that "there is a lot of false testimony in a trial of this kind."

 For the rest of his life, Davis worked on and off as visiting professor at colleges and universities.
 During the 1940 presidential elections, Davis served as delegate from Connecticut to the Democratic National Convention.